-Gosford's Bouddi National Park Shipwreck Walk
+Gosford's Bouddi Coastal Walk

 If you're lucky enough to visit the Central Coast, you'll be able to explore Gosford's Bouddi National Park.
 This walk is an easy 8 kilometres, divided into 3 sections if you don't have at least 4 hours to trek the whole journey.
 As with most of Australia's national parks, Bouddi features varied landscapes, wildlife and historical sites.
 The best aspects of the park are on display through this walk, including the striking remains of a paddle steamer, wrecked against the reef over 115 years ago.

 , the ship you'll shortly see from the water's edge.
 Follow the edge of the bay as it continues south-east.
 Step cautiously over the rocky path leading south to an outcrop.
 Atop the cliff face and at low tide (typically during the morning hours), you'll see the shipwreck of the Maitland.
 The rusting hull was trapped here ever since a violent gale drove the paddle steamer against the reef, tearing the 100-foot-long ship in half as 24 people slid into the swirling ocean, passing away on that frosty early morning in May, 1898.

 .
 Heading inland, you'll enter deeper tracts of rainforest, dominated by the red-gum trees standing 30 metres high and glazed with white and red hues as bark is shed like an old snakeskin.
 Brushing past your legs, native wonga wonga vines weave in all directions, blossoming with delicate white bell flowers.
 Overhead, flashes of brilliant blue belong to the tiny superb fairy wren, hoping between branches.
 To the north, then eastward, you'll reach Little Beach